 Abstract Submission Guidelines

-• Platform presentations are to be a maximum of 12 minutes.
+• Platform presentations are to be a maximum of 12 minutes (presentation length of 12 minutes, plus 3 minutes for questions).

 Adherence to AMMP Ethics Guidelines